Thermomix: History

 75% of the machines sold are made in Cloyes-sur-le-Loir, France, and the rest in Wuppertal-Laaken, Germany.
 Both factories have been expanded.

 Features

 The Thermomix differs from ordinary blenders and food processors in having a thermostatically controlled heating element with a range of 37 C to 120 C in the TM5 model (and 100 C in the TM31, and previous models), a timer, and a built-in scale for weighing directly into the appliance.

 The price at launch in its home country was €1,139.

 Marketing and distribution

 The Thermomix is sold through direct sales by a sales force of "Thermomix consultants", who are encouraged to recruit other consultants to work under them.
 The Guardian said the approach "resembles multilevel marketing".

-Vorwerk claims the appliance may be used to prepare complete meals with no need for advanced culinary knowledge.
+Vorwerk claims that the appliance may be used to prepare complete meals with no need for advanced culinary knowledge.

 Models

 The TM6 was announced in March 2019 and has a number of new features including slow cooking, fermentation and sous vide.

 The TM5 is a digital machine.
 It can be purchased with an optional ‘Cook-Key’ WiFi add-on, which allows access to a subscription-based online recipe catalogue.
 The TM5 is equipped with guided cooking.
 The user interface is accessed through a touch screen, as opposed to the previous model’s buttons.
 According to the producer, the TM5 also has a less noisy motor, a larger mixing bowl, a new steamer, a higher maximum temperature of 120 C, and support for online recipes.

 In the TM31, recipes can only be followed manually by operating the machine with push buttons, without the guided recipe feature of the newer model.
 However, it can do many of the same things as the TM5.